The 18th Fukuoka Prefecture Yame City Hall

 Mr. Michihiro Matsuo, Secretary and Public Relations

-I like Maru Gothic, so I'm interested in [Tsukushi Maru Gothic].
-[Seurat] has a large font and feels a little casual, so I definitely want to use it when expressing a different image.
-Also, although [Tsukushi Mincho] used in the Text is supported, it would be helpful if you could make other typefaces compatible with Pr5 (Adobe-Japan1-5).
-By increasing the number of old typeface characters required for notation of place names and people's names, we believe that the number of choices for typefaces that can use the appropriate kanji will increase, and it will be more convenient to choose a typeface that suits each situation.
-(Mr. Matsuo)
+I like round gothic fonts, so I'm interested in Tsukushi Maru Gothic.
+Seurat has large characters and a slightly casual feel, so I'd definitely like to use it when I want to express a different image.
+Also, although TsukuMin, which is used in Text, is compatible, it would be helpful if other fonts were also made compatible with Pr5 (Adobe-Japan1-5).
+By increasing the number of characters in the old fonts needed to write place names and personal names, the number of fonts that can be used with appropriate kanji will increase, making it even more convenient to be able to choose a font with the right atmosphere for each situation.
+(Matsuo)

 Mr. Michihiro Matsuo